veterinarium/slate/source/includes/_hospitalization.md

 timezoneName: Europe/Helsinki
 ```

 This method initiates the patient discharge operation.
 Specify the `hospitalizationId` of the hospitalization object in the EMR.
-The same `hospitalizationId` that was supplied when hospitalization had been created.
+Use the same `hospitalizationId` that was supplied when hospitalization had been created.
 This API requires the valid `timezoneName` header specified in the request.

 * Url: /hospitalization/discharge/{hospitalizationId}
 * Method: POST
 * Body: empty
 * Asynchronous.
 In the case of success, the response will include the [hospitalization](#the-hospitalization-object) object with the `status` field equal to `discharged`.
-At this point, all patient reports are not generated yet - Smart Flow Sheet just initiated documents generation process.
-After the files are generated, and operation is complete, Smart Flow Sheet will send the `hospitalization.discharged` event to EMR.
+At this point, all patient reports are not generated yet - Smart Flow Sheet only initiated the document generation process.
+After the files are generated, and operation is complete, Smart Flow Sheet will send the `hospitalization.discharged` event to the EMR.
 * In case of error returns the [`Error`](#the-error-object) object

 <aside class="notice">